nrdg/sop/publishing/papers.md

 ## Other resources

-[Matteo Carandini](https://www.carandinilab.net/home) wrote a short, succint and memorable [essay](https://drive.google.com/file/d/1RFzp3BV1tT4XQTGkGmopkmanjkN9UptD/view) that explains how to write a paper (with him).
+[Matteo Carandini](https://www.carandinilab.net/home) wrote a short, succint and memorable [essay](https://www.eneuro.org/content/eneuro/9/6/ENEURO.0497-22.2022.full.pdf) that explains how to write a paper (with him, and more generally).

+One of the main take-home messages of this essay is that a good place to start writing your results (maybe once you have those figures mentioned above) is by writing down a series of topic sentences for the paragraphs that will make up that part of the article (and then then other parts as well).

-If you take only one of Carandini's recommendations to heart, it is that you should read ["The science of scientific writing"](https://www.americanscientist.org/blog/the-long-view/the-science-of-scientific-writing) by Gopen and Swan (1990)
+If you have more time, and want to Carandini's recommendations to heart, you can also read ["The science of scientific writing"](https://www.americanscientist.org/blog/the-long-view/the-science-of-scientific-writing) by Gopen and Swan (1990).